ericwhyne/http-ricochet/README.md

 A simple text-only proxy web service in 19 lines of Python code.

-To test and develop with Vagrant:
+To play with it on a VM:
 ```
     git clone http://github.com/ericwhyne/http-ricochet
     vagrant up